 OVERVIEW

-- To be eligible for a solo 401k, you must not have any full-time W-2 employees that work over 1,000 hours per year.
+• To be eligible for a solo 401k, you must not have any employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods (besides your spouse).

 There are only two eligibility requirements for a solo 401k: